 Staying right in town in one of our Bar Harbor cottage rentals?
 The town itself offers many recreational activities.
 Guests love to bike the 45 miles of carriage road around town.
 Coastal fishing, canoeing, snowmobiling, and whale watching are all popular activities.
-Stand-up paddle boarding has become all the rage in recent seasons, and sea kayaking remains popular with active visitors.
+Stand-up paddleboarding has become all the rage in recent seasons, and sea kayaking remains popular with active visitors.
 Agamont Park on the waterfront is a nice place for a summer picnic or to watch the sunset.

-Things to Do in Bar Harbor, Maine
+Things to Do in Bar Harbor, ME

 If the great outdoors are not your cup of tea, Bar Harbor boasts many indoor opportunities around town sure to lure you from our cozy Bar Harbor cabins!
 The Abbe Museum focuses on Maine's indigenous population and the Bar Harbor Historical Society boasts many historical manuscripts and exhibits.
 Bar Harbor hosts an annual fine arts and music festival, and the College of the Atlantic presents Family Nature Camps throughout the summer.
 You can tour the local winery and brewery, and even take carriage-driving lessons at Wild Iris Farms.